I’ve had a lot of clients request for help with their closets as most of them appeared to be custom closets at one point.

-I’ve had a lot of clients request for help with their closets.
-The one thing I have noticed with most of these closets is they were built for either the previous owner, or by the builder.
+But the one thing I have noticed with most of these closets is they were built for either the previous owner, or by the builder.
 And, while they look pretty, they are not custom closets.
-So I am going to share my easy tricks for how to transform your closet into a custom closet without spending a ton of money!!

 How To Transform Your Built-In Closets To Custom Closets On A Budget

-The first step to any closet transformation is to remove all the unwanted “stuff”.
 If you don’t wear it, remove it from your closet.
 Don’t let your closet turn into a dumping ground either!
-I’ve had a few clients who use their closets for extra storage.
-Try to keep your closet for clothes and your storage space for storage.

 For more tips on how to quickly declutter your closet, check out this post!!

-Adding Shelving
+Adding Shelving Can Create Custom Closets

 The easiest way to transform your built-in closet to a custom closet is to set it up for your needs.
 Assess what type of clothing you have.
 A lot of long dresses?
 Tons of hanging pants?
 Dress shirts?